What is a phobia?

 Psychotherapist and hypnotherapist Steve Neesam explains more about what phobias are and how therapy can help.

-There are several different things that people can develop a phobia of, but there tend to be two distinct categories of phobias, specific and complex phobias.
-These are both concerned with 'avoidance' which is a complication that often develops from a phobia.
+There are several different things that people can develop a phobia of, but there tend to be two distinct categories of phobias: specific and complex phobias.
+These are both concerned with 'avoidance', which is a complication that often develops from a phobia.

 Types of phobias

 There are many different types of phobias.
 Everyone's experience is unique, but knowing the types of phobias can help people spot symptoms and find support.
+They may be triggered when you come into contact with that thing or situation

 Specific phobias

 A specific phobia usually starts in childhood.
 It focuses on a specific object, animal, situation, or activity - often things that aren’t actually dangerous.
 Many people recognise that their fear is irrational, but will still be unable to control it.
-In most cases, specific phobias will fade as people get older, but sometimes they can be a life-long problem.
+In most cases, specific phobias will fade as people get older, but sometimes they can be a lifelong problem.

 Typical examples of specific phobias include: